Masantol: History

+Battle of Bangkusay Channel

+Tarik Sulayman also known as Bambalito or Bankau, or for some historians, the 'unnamed ruler of Macabebe', was the indigenous leader of Macabebe from the Masantol area, who refused to ally with the Spaniards and therefore mounted an attack against the Spanish forces of Miguel López de Legazpi during the Battle of Bangkusay Channel on June 3, 1571.
+The joint forces of Macabebe, Calumpit, Hagonoy and Maynila under Rajah Sulayman III were defeated by the joint forces of the Spanish Armada and Tagalog mercenaries, with Tarik Sulayman himself killed in battle.
+Consequently, this victory enabled the Spaniards to establish themselves throughout Luzon.

-San Miguel de Masantol May 1, 1878
+San Miguel de Masantol

 Originally named San Miguel de Masantol and a part of the town of Macabebe, three of the town's leading patriarchs - Manuel Fajardo, Gregorio Bautista, and Juan Lacap - filed a motion on June 26, 1877, to separate the barrios of Bebe, Bulacus, Caingin and Nigui from Macabebe thereby creating a new Spanish pueblo called San Miguel.
 This new pueblo was approved by Spanish Governor General Domingo Moriones y Murillo and was inaugurated on May 1, 1878.
 On November 30, 1893, the Catholic Parish of San Miguel was formally acknowledged through a Royal Decree.
 For a while it came to be known San Miguel Masantol, until popular usage reverted it to the original name.

-Balen ning Masantol 1907
+Independent municipality

 On July 26, 1904, Masantol once more became part of Macabebe.
 However, in 1907, Masantol was again reinstated as a separate independent municipality and this lasted up to the present.

-The Battle of Bangkusay Channel The Ruler of Macabebe

-Tarik Sulayman Bambalino / Bankau or for some Historians the Unnamed ruler of Macabebe was the indigenous leader of Macabebe from the "Masantol area", who refused to ally with the Spaniards and therefore mounted an attack against the Spanish forces of Miguel López de Legazpi during the Battle of Bangkusay Channel on June 3, 1571.
-The Joint Force of Macabebe, Calumpit, Hagonoy and Maynila "Old Rajahnate of Maynila under Rajah Sulayman III / Rajah Mura/Muda of Manila" were defeated, by the Joint Force of Spanish Armada and Tagalog mercenaries and Tarik Sulayman himself was killed in the Battle, and Consequently, this victory enabled the Spaniards to establish themselves throughout the city "Territory of Kingdom of Tondo" and its neighboring Kingdoms and towns.

-Tragedy
+Contemporary

-On January 7, 2008, one person drowned, another missing and 40 others were injured due to electric shocks, when a live cable hit the floating pagoda boat in the fluvial festival of Virgen La Purisima Concepcion at Barangay Alauli.
+On January 7, 2008, one person drowned, another went missing and 40 others were injured due to electric shocks, when a live cable hit the floating pagoda boat in the fluvial festival of Virgen La Purisima Concepcion at Barangay Alauli.